 Profile in a resume usually includes information such as:

 A resume profile, if crafted wisely, could be very appealing to job recruiters.
-Applicants who have a pretty strong relevant background and are looking for a better position with similar experiences could include a killing profile that will catch the hirer’s attention.
+Applicants who have a pretty strong relevant background and are looking for a better position with similar experiences could include a killing profile that will catch the hiring manager’s attention.

 Needless to say, a great targeted resume should: